molgenis/PICALO/README.md

 ### Installing

 Install the required packages.
-Consider using a virtual environment to ensure the right version of packages are used.
+Consider using a virtual environment to ensure the right version of packages is used.
 ```
 python3 -m venv <name of virtual environment>
 source <name of virtual environment>/bin/activate
 ```

 The python packager manager (pip) and the requirements file can be used to install all the necessary packages.
-Note that the [requirements.txt](requirements.txt) file includes depedencies with their correct versions.
+Note that the [requirements.txt](requirements.txt) file includes dependencies with their correct versions.
 Therefore, include the flag --no-dependencies when installing the packages to prevent unnecessary upgrading.
 ```
 pip install -r requirements.txt --no-dependencies
 ```